rh8991/portfolio/content/en/posts/visual-microphone-report/index.md

 ---

-If you spot any corrections or would like to share your thoughts, please feel free to reach out via [social media](https://www.linkedin.com/in/ronel-herzass) or [email](mailto:ronelherzass@gmail.com).
+If you would like to comment or share your thoughts, please feel free to reach out via [social media](https://www.linkedin.com/in/ronel-herzass) or [email](mailto:ronelherzass@gmail.com).